soegaard/racket-osx-libs/README.txt

 1   libpoppler-glib.dylib               0x00000001081c795e _poppler_page_render(_PopplerPage*, _cairo*, bool, PopplerPrintFlags) + 94 (CairoOutputDev.h:259)
 2   Racket                              0x0000000105901a6c ffi_call_unix64 + 76

-One see that cairo_get_matrix caused a crash.
-That the function is at adress 0x000000012eb20251 and is from libcairo.
+One see that cairo_get_matrix caused a crash, that the function is at adress 0x000000012eb20251, and that is is from libcairo.

 The last part of the crash log contains a list of the loaded dynamic binaries.